ngqinzhe/OptStatArb/README.md

 <img src="https://github.com/ngqinzhe/OptStatArb/blob/master/OptStatArbApp/wwwroot/images/example2.png">

-To determine whether there is a possibility of statiscal arbitrage, I used the difference between the statistical pricing and option market price is more than 10% of the option market price, then there is a possiblity of arbitrage.
+I calculated and ensured the difference between the statistical pricing and option market price is more than 10% of the option market price to determine if there is a possiblity of arbitrage.
 This gap is to factor out possbilities in accuracy of calculations and commisions from the purchase of options.

 ### Built With